 Electroconvulsive therapy (ECT) is a psychiatric treatment that involves passing an electrical current through the brain to produce a short seizure.
-Despite a controversial past and unflattering portrayals in the media, contemporary ECT is a safe, effective, and comfortable way to treat several mental health conditions by changing the individual’s brain chemistry.
+Despite a controversial past and unflattering portrayals in the media, modern ECT is a safe, effective, and comfortable way to treat several mental health conditions by changing the individual’s brain chemistry.
 When other treatments are not helping, ECT could bring symptom relief.

 What Is ECT?

 ECT, sometimes called shock therapy, shock treatment, or electroshock therapy, has come a long way in recent decades to address the negative perceptions of the procedure.
-Instead of using large amounts of electricity without anesthesia, today’s ECT produces positive results for most who undergo the treatment.2
+Instead of using large amounts of electricity without anesthesia, today’s ECT produces positive results for most who undergo the treatment.2 By connecting the patient to a controlled electrical current, ECT produces a brief seizure in order to adjust their brain activity.

 Though ECT may seem controversial due to its unique method of action, major medical and mental health organizations endorse the use of ECT.
 The American Psychiatric Association, the National Institute on Mental Health, and the American Medical Association all recognize ECT as a valid treatment.
 Many organizations around the world similarly approve of ECT.4